 Shannon has taught fiction writing to undergraduates at the University of Arizona and Arizona State University as well as in the Bennington Writing Seminars MFA program, and in 2011 was the Picador Guest Professor of Literature at the University of Leipzig.
 She holds an MFA from the Program for Writers at Warren Wilson College.

-She is the founder and interim director of La Maison Baldwin, a residency program in the south of France supporting Black writers.
+She is the founder of La Maison Baldwin, a writers' residency program in the south of France.
 In recognition of this work she was awarded permanent resident status in France as a "person of international renown."